Administrator’s Manual

 When mini-buildd runs, it’s basically acts as a web server, with a django web application running on it.

 mini-buildd’s configuration consists of related django model instances, and their configuration is done via Django’s ‘admin’ application.
-On the mini-buildd home page, just hit on admin (left top) to enter.
+On mini-buildd’s web application page, just hit on setup to enter.

 You will need to log in as Django user admin, with the password you configured when installing the package (if you chose an insecure password on package install time, now is the time to set a proper one via Django’s user management).